saMahmoudzadeh/docs/strings.md

     // Laravel 11.x

 The `replace` method also accepts a `caseSensitive` argument.
-By default, the `replace` method is case sensitive:
+By default, the `replace` method is case-sensitive:

     Str::replace('Framework', 'Laravel', caseSensitive: false);